 Do you want to learn how to find a new career?
 If you go to work with a pit in your stomach and leave with a migraine, odds are the answer is a resounding YES.
 So, if 6 Ways To Be Happy Without Meds at your present job or in your current line of work, it may be time to find something more suited to your skill set.
-Here are tips for how you can do that …
+First, we’ll begin with a quick rundown of the obvious …

 Treat Your Search Like A Job

 Whether you have a job or you’re holding down the couch, your job search must be a huge part of your new daily routine.
 And don’t limit yourself to common online announcements.
 Think about the companies you’ll like to work in and then write them down.
 One by one, go through and see if you know anyone there via LinkedIn.
 Also, follow the company on social media to keep up with what they’re doing.
 Know their business and their product.
 Keep tabs on the applications you submitted with a Google Doc. or an organizing tool like Jibber Jobber or StartWire.

 You’d be surprised how often successful entrepreneurs or businesspeople will answer a cold email when you ask for their time.
 Suggest coffee or going to their office for a meetup and make sure you get across that all you’re looking for is advice from people who have become successful.
 You’ll play to their ego and, hopefully, get yourself an intro.
 From there, study up and come armed with a plan and plenty of questions.